garden-io/garden/docs/getting-started/quickstart.md

 Now we can deploy the example project to an [ephemeral Kubernetes cluster](../k8s-plugins/ephemeral-k8s/README.md) provided by Garden.

-From inside the project directory, log in to the Garden web dashboard by running the log in command from the dev console:
+From inside the project directory, log in to the Garden dashboard by running the log in command from the dev console:

 ```sh
 garden login